 In its simplest terms, the National Grid’s responsibility is to ensure that the country’s homes and businesses have enough power.
 Within this network, there are a number of electricity distribution companies known as Distribution Network Operators (DNO).
 These operators are responsible for getting energy from the grid to local homes and businesses.
 Your DNO will depend on which region of the country you live or do business within.

 Energy companies pay the National Grid to take power from the network and distribute it to their customers.
 How much they pay depends on their proximity to the centres of highest demand.
-Charges in Southern England, for instance, may be significantly less than those in Scotland.
+Charges in Southern England, for instance, might be significantly less than those in Scotland.

 On average, these charges account for around 4% of your household energy bill.